Pulmonary & Critical Care Patient Information

 - Any Worker's Compensation information, if it applies.

 In addition, we ask that you bring medical records, x-rays, laboratory reports, and any prescriptions or over the counter medications you are taking.
 These will help your physician fully evaluate your medical history and condition.

-Please call the number listed above to schedule appointments.
+Please call 217-545-8000 to schedule appointments.
 Cancellations should be made as early as possible so we can schedule another patient who needs to see us.